-All outstanding bonds are subject to redemption at the option of CDA, as a whole at any time after certain dates or in part on any interest payment date, as specified in the respective series certificates.
-The prescribed redemption prices range from 100% to 101.5% of the principal amount.
+All outstanding bonds are subject to redemption at the option of CDA, as a whole or in part at any time after certain dates, as specified in the respective series certificates.
+The prescribed redemption prices range from 100 to 101.5 percent of the principal amount.